restful-ma/rest-ruler/docs/Rules/readme.md

 * [A plural noun should be used for collection or store names](./Implemented-Rules/A-plural-noun-should-be-used-for-collection-or-store-names.md)
 * [A singular noun should be used for document names](./Implemented-Rules/A-singular-noun-should-be-used-for-document-names.md)
 * [A verb or verb phrase should be used for controller names](./Implemented-Rules/A-verb-or-verb-phrase-should-be-used-for-controller-names.md)

-More documentation about the rules can be found in the [folder](./Implemented-Rules).

 ### Rule implementation and extension
 For each rule, a single Java class is created, which can be found in in this [dir](../../cli/src/main/java/cli/rule/rules).
 It is just as easy to implement a new rule.
 For implementing a new rule, it is merely necessary to create a Java class in the folder just mentioned, which implements the [`IRestRule`](../../cli/src/main/java/cli/rule/IRestRule.java) interface.
 Then, a constructor with an `isActive` boolean is needed.
 Now the rule is automatically recognized and listed in the CLI.
 This is the minimum that needs to be done to implement a new static rule.
 However, for a dynamic analysis, it must first be checked whether it is requested by the user.
 Therefore, it is necessary to check the attributes `dynamicAnalysis` (boolean) and `securitySchemas` of the [calling class](../../cli/src/main/java/cli/analyzer/RestAnalyzer.java).
 This is possible because they are `public static` in the Java class.
 The latter attribute is a list of user-specified security schemes for the API, either a `bearer` token, `basic` authentication, or an `api-key`.
 Based on this, the necessary information for a dynamic analysis is available and requests can be sent to the API.